 In Santa Clara County:

-- On an annual basis, domestic violence (DV) agencies field over 20,000 calls; deliver services to over 6,000 adults and children; and provide shelter or housing to 500 adults and children.
+- On an annual basis, the five local domestic violence (DV) agencies field over 20,000 calls; deliver services to over 6,000 adults and children; and provide shelter or housing to 500 adults and children.

 - Law enforcement received over 5,000 domestic violence-related calls for assistance.